backtrace-labs/backtrace-javascript/README.md

 <table>
 <tr>
 <td>Source map support</td>
 <td>Source maps can be used to convert minified/transpiled production code into the original source code so error data can contain functions, line numbers, and more.
-In addition, the report can  show the failing function in the user source code.</td>
+In addition, the report can  show the failing function in the your source code.</td>
 </tr>
 <tr>
 <td>Advanced breadcrumbs</td>